It Takes 2: Chronic Kidney Disease Awareness

 2. UACR, or urine albumin-to-creatinine ratio, is a urine test that measures the ratio of a protein in the blood to waste in the urine.
 This helps to predict the outcome of kidney disease.

-It Takes 2 tests – an eGFR blood and a UACR urine test– to get the full picture about CKD.
+It Takes 2 people – a patient and a healthcare professional, and 2 tests – an eGFR blood and a UACR urine test – to detect and get the full picture about chronic kidney disease.

-Find out more information about chronic kidney disease.
+Find out more about chronic kidney disease, its causes and symptoms.